No Tags Found!

 Anonymous

-I am working in an organisation and informed my manager about my pregnancy, and immediately he put me into pip for a month, but later he did not even review my performance for the 4 months and again after 4 months, he put me into pip when I turned to 6 months pregnant, please let me know what can I do in this situation.
+I am working in an organization and informed my manager about my pregnancy.
+Immediately, he put me into a PIP for a month, but later he did not even review my performance for four months.
+After four months, he put me into a PIP again when I turned six months pregnant.
+Please let me know what I can do in this situation.

 Dear member,

-It is unfortunate the challenges you are facing in your company.
+It is unfortunate to note the challenges you are facing in your company.
 However, while writing the post, you have not provided certain information.
 Please confirm the following:

 b) How many subordinates report to you?
 Please note this question is important to ascertain whether the provisions of the Industrial Dispute Act apply to you.